The site value of your land is used to calculate land tax. We refer to this as 'taxable value' on your land tax assessment notice.

 Unlike land tax, vacant residential land tax is calculated using the capital improved value of a property, which is the value of the land plus the buildings on it and any other capital improvements.
 Capital improved value is also determined as part of the annual statewide general valuation process.
 Councils also use this value to calculate the rates you pay on your property.

-Your council rate notice will display both your property’s site value and capital improved value.
+Your council rates notice will display both your property’s site value and capital improved value.

 On your vacant residential land tax assessment, capital improved value is referred to as taxable value.
 We calculate vacant residential land tax by applying the tax rate of 1% to the capital improved value of your vacant property.